vyask21/whatsappchat-viewer/README.md

 5. Run `npm run build` to build the compiled bundle that you'll find in the `build/` folder

 Any local server will do to run the built files.
-It's also possible to download them directly from the [releases page](https://github.com/Pustur/whatsapp-chat-parser-website/releases).

 ## How to export WhatsApp chats